What is a Hashtag Anyways and What’s the Big Deal?

 They help search engines understand what is trending, who likes the topic, where a topic is most popular, when topics are most popular and even why a topic or brand is most popular… in real time.
 This helps in the analysis of people’s feelings and is a huge leap toward semantic analysis in the web environment.

 In fact Google+ stream now assigns hashtags to posts automatically, says MarketingLand.

 How do I create a Hashtag?

-Visit the official hashtag creator at hashtag.org.
-You can register your hashtag to claim it as part of your brand.
-You can also do a search for your hashtag on Twitter, G+, Instagram and other accounts by doing a search within their platform – or you can just search “#yourhashtag” on Google.
+Visit the official creator at hashtag.org.
+You can register yours to claim it as part of your brand.
+You can also do a search for your hashtag on Twitter, G+, Instagram, and other accounts by doing a search within their platform – or you can just search “#yourhashtag” on Google.

-Remember that no one owns a hashtag and anyone can potentially attach ‘your’ hashtag to their own comments, opinions or pictures – whether it be the good, bad or ugly.
+Remember that no one owns them and anyone can potentially attach ‘your’ hashtag to their own comments, opinions or pictures – whether it be the good, bad or ugly.

 The hashtag is based on simplicity and has a simple set of rules: